January 14 update 4.30 pm:

 We care about people who can’t walk far or need to sit most of the time.
 We want you to be able to be among the cherry trees enjoying the outing with your friends and family.
 Send one person up to the sales area to ask for help with transport.
 We can drive you to a row of cherries, and lend a sturdy armchair if needed.
 We reserve some rows for parents with babies, and people who are not steady on their feet.

-Careful Wheelchair Access is possible Between about December 28 – Jan 5, when the car park cherries are ripe.
+Careful Wheelchair Access is possible between about December 18 – 28, when the car park cherries are ripe.

 The cherries in the rows next to the car park are on a gentle slope that will still need some care in moving a wheelchair.
 The first three trees in each row are reasonably easy to access, and have good cherries on them.
 This will suit individual family visits on weekdays when we will have time to assist and also reserve a parking place for you next to the cherry trees.
 Please email to make arrangements and to book.
-Unfortunately the toilets are up the hill and will be more difficult to access.
+Unfortunately the toilets are up the hill or at the shed on the track in and will be more difficult to access.

 There is a 50m walk up the hill for everyone else.